 The next organised event to head for is in Fiji in September where you have the Musket Cove Regatta, usually about 100 boats participating.
 It’s fun and casual rally that once again puts friends and co-sailors together.
 It is magnificent fun – lots of fun events including cultural experiences, cruising or racing to nearby islands, sandbank barbeques, fun for the kids.

-Next stop is New Caledonia, Noumea for the Go West Rally which is a major event that has been emerging over the last 3 years for about 100 entries.
-It starts in October and this year heads rom Noumea to a Queensland port.
-The good thing about the Go West Rally is that it is basically an introduction to Australia.
+Next stop is New Caledonia, Noumea for the Go West Rally which is a major event that has been emerging over the last 3 years.
+It starts in October and this year heads from Noumea to the Queensland port of Bundaburg.
+The Go West Rally is that it is basically an introduction to Australia.
 As well as being involved in an incredible organised and fun event it provides seamless entry into Australia.
 Most participants in this rally go on to explore the East coast of Australia armed with all the great information the organisers provide.

 Atlantic Rally for Cruisers